BARVENNON.COM

 drivers who wear a seat belt are less likely to be a fatality.

-Further analysis appears to show that they are more likely to be
+Further analysis shows that they are more likely to be

 involved in a